- 21 Oct 2024

 Passive Service Checks

 Passive service checks do not create their own process in memory.
 They do nothing until they receive a response code from the active process that updates them.
-This means that they always remain in their current state (whatever that state may be) until the active process updates them with a success or failure code.
+This means that they always remain in their current state (whatever that state might be) until the active process that updates them provides them with a response code that changes their state.

 If a passive service check is updated with a success code, the check remains in the OK state and waits for the next update.

-If a passive service check is updated with a failure code, it increments its exception counter and enters the soft CRITICAL state (similar to active service checks).
-When a set number of exceptions occurs (default is 3), the check enters the hard CRITICAL state (again, much like active service checks) and generates an alarm (new alarms open an incident in Netreo).
+If a passive service check is updated with a failure code, it increments its "exception counter" and enters the soft CRITICAL state.
+When a set number of exceptions occur (default is 3), the check enters the hard CRITICAL state and generates an alarm (new alarms open an incident in Netreo).
 Warning response codes follow this same pattern for WARNING states.
 (There is no visual distinction between hard and soft states in the dashboard indicators, but the Services tab of the Device Dashboard for the failing device shows the history of soft and hard states for the check - including its current state.)

 Like active service checks, passive service checks are designed to require a number of exceptions before generating an alarm in order to prevent them from immediately alerting users at the slightest temporary glitch.
 The number of exceptions required to generate an alarm is adjustable in the configuration options of each passive check.